Lisa Reilly

 Education

-Institute of Fine Arts, New York University, PhD in Art History; Centre for Medieval Studies, York University, Master of Arts in Medieval Studies; Vassar College, Bachelor of Arts in Economics
+Centre for Medieval Studies, York University, Master of Arts in Medieval Studies

 Biography

 Lisa Reilly's chief research interest is in medieval visual culture.
-Her most recent book, The Invention of Norman Visual Culture: Art, Politics, and Dynastic Ambition, published by Cambridge University Press, establishes a new interpretive paradigm for the eleventh and twelfth-century art and architecture of the Norman world in France, England, and Sicily Recently she and Kevin Murphy co-edited a collection of essays, Skyscraper Gothic, which was published by UVA press.
-They are co-curating a related exhibit at the Fralin Museum which will open in September 2020.
+Her most recent book, The Invention of Norman Visual Culture: Art, Politics, and Dynastic Ambition, published by Cambridge University Press, establishes a new interpretive paradigm for the eleventh and twelfth-century art and architecture of the Norman world in France, England, and Sicily She and Kevin Murphy co-edited a collection of essays, Skyscraper Gothic, which was published by UVA press which led to a related exhibit at the Fralin Museum in fall 2020.
 Lisa Reilly has previously published books on Peterborough Cathedral and Vassar College (with colleague Karen Van Lengen).
 She is currently writing a Corpus Vitrearum volume on the stained glass of the late medieval parish church, St. Michael le Belfrey, together with Mary Shepard.
 Ms. Reilly is a leading early user of digital humanities technology.
 She was a fellow at the Institute for Advanced Technology in the Humanities at the University of Virginia (2006-08).
-Her ongoing research project investigates the medieval design process using digital analysis.
+Her research project investigated the medieval design process using digital analysis.
+More recently, she has been overseeing a project analyzing the letters of the Anne Spencer House and Garden Museum which is creating a database of these unedited letters as well as a digital project representing how they inform us about the vibrant community of Black intellectuals and artists who gathered at the poet's house.